hydrodynamicstability/statquotes/README.md

 Leo Brieman:  "Well Richard, I'm torn in a way because what I might even tell them is, 'Don't go into statistics.'
 My feeling is, to some extent, that academic statistics may have lost its way."

 (From A Conversation with Leo Breiman, *Statistical Science*, 16:  184-198.)

+## Should I be a physicist?

+"And there's a related factor [causing declining enrollments in physics] that I mention with some trepidation, though I happen to think it is very significant.
+It's the thing that came closest to driving *me* out of the field, and I believe it is the main reason why so few women choose physics:  As a group, physicists are notoriously harsh on one another and arrogant towards others.
+There is a nasty competitive quality to much of our professional discourse--a kind of school-yard ranking--that is as demoralizing, to some, as it is distasteful.
+Pauli was, I suppose, the all-time master of the withering put-down (never mind that he was frequently wrong), but it's a disease we all share to some degree, when we declare a problem 'trivial' or show off 'back-of-the-envelope' calculations we have carefully rehearsed."

+  - David J. Griffiths (1997)

+  - Millikan Lecture 1997:  Is there a text in this class?  *American Journal of Physics*, 65:  1141-1143.

 ## How John J. Hopfield (2024 Nobel Laureate in Physics) was discouraged from moving into biology